PhinHUI/Hackathon/README.md

 # Hackathon

 ## Introduction
 This cutting-edge technology leverages Portia AI's technologies.
 It is the best tool to apply in the medical field.
 First, our product enabled the patient to schedule an online appointment.
-The system will prioritise the patient based on the  situation of each patient.
+The system will helps to prioritise the patient based on the  situation of each patient and also inform the patient about their appointment.

 ## How to use
 0. Ensure you have python 3.11 or higher installed.